awsdocs/amazon-workdocs-user-guide/doc_source/transfer_owner.md

 1. Choose **Send**\.

+The user you transfer ownership to receives a new task under **My Tasks** in Amazon WorkDocs\.
+They can then choose to accept the transfer of ownership\.

 If you are a system administrator, you can transfer an inactive user's files and folders to an active user\.
 For more information, see [Transferring Document Ownership](https://docs.aws.amazon.com/workdocs/latest/adminguide/transfer-docs.html) in the *Amazon WorkDocs Administration Guide*\.